dofuuz/dofuuz.github.io/_posts/2024-03-17-dimidium-terminal-color-scheme.md

 These default terminal color settings usually have <span style="color: #0000ff; background: #000000;">blue that's too dark</span>. <span style="color: #00ff00; background: #000000;">Green is too vibrant</span> and hurts my eyes. 🥶

-And there are [tons of](https://gogh-co.github.io/Gogh/) [color schemes](https://github.com/AlexAkulov/putty-color-themes) [being shared](https://iterm2colorschemes.com/), each made to their taste and senses.
+And there are [tons of](https://gogh-co.github.io/Gogh/) [custom color schemes](https://github.com/AlexAkulov/putty-color-themes) [being shared](https://iterm2colorschemes.com/), each made to their taste and senses.

-But none of them fulfill my eye.
+But none of them fulfill my eyes.
 Common problems are:

 - Name and color not matching (Red is magenta, blue is purple... etc)
 - Some colors are buried in the background and hard to see